orientechnologies/orientdb-docs/source/Configuration.md

 ##### distributed.asynchResponsesTimeout

-Maximum timeout (in ms) to collect all the asynchronous responses from replication..
+Maximum timeout (in ms) to collect all the asynchronous responses from replication.
+After this time the operation is rolled back (through an UNDO)..

 ```
 Setting name...: distributed.asynchResponsesTimeout